meganlavengood/website3/docs/_posts/2022-05-12-the-yamaha-dx7-in-synthesizer-history.md

 Analog synthesis never really disappeared from the sound of popular music, but most other quintessential '80s synthesizers introduced the listening public to other, newer methods of sound synthesis, all of which were made possible by digital computing and microprocessors.
 The Fairlight CMI, first released in 1979, and the E-MU Emulator, first released in 1981, are two of the first keyboards to use digital sampling.
 Sampling made any sound imaginable available to keyboardists—or at least, to keyboardists who could afford them.
 Both the Fairlight and the Emulator were prohibitively expensive for the average keyboardist, with list prices in the tens of thousands of dollars at their release (1979 and 1981, respectively).
 Successful artists like Kate Bush and Duran Duran, who were able to pay for studio time and access to them, used these instruments to bring an entirely new flavor to their music.
 Even while samplers were out of the reach of many musicians, they left a major mark on the music of the 1980s.[^3]

 Also new in the 1980s was wavetable synthesis, famously deployed in the PPG Wave synthesizers.
 The PPG Wave processes analog waveforms through the digital microprocessors to produce new, more dynamic sounds.
-Both sampling and wavetable synthesis represent a merging of analog and digital technologies: the source of the sound is an analog source—a recorded analog sample in the case of the sampler, and an analog waveform in the case of wavetable synthesis—but the sound is processed and delivered digitally.
+Both sampling and wavetable synthesis represent a merging of analog and digital technologies: the source of the sound is an analog source—a recorded analog sample in the case of the sampler, and an analog waveform in the case of wavetable synthesis—but the sound is processed and delivered digitally. a

 The other classic '80s synths were purely digital, using frequency modulation (FM) synthesis technology first developed by John Chowning at Stanford University in the 1960s.
 The New England Digital Synclavier, introduced in 1977, was the first commercial instrument to solely use digital FM synthesis.
 The Yamaha GS-1, released in 1981, was Yamaha's first FM keyboard—technically not a synthesizer at all, because it consisted entirely of stored sounds from the factory.
 Digital FM synthesis remained less popular than other formats until one pivotal moment: the unveiling of the Yamaha DX7 at the National Association of Music Merchants show in the summer of 1983.